microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/05_Multimodal_Interfaces.md

 >[!alert] Before you start, click on **Clear Chat** to avoid any context from previous interactions.

+1. Ensure **gpt-4o-mini** is selected as the model in the **Deployment** pane.

-2. In the chat text box, click on the attachment icon to upload a local image.
+1. In the chat text box, click on the attachment icon to upload a local image.

 ![Uploading image as input](./Images/upload_image_icon.png)

-3. Upload all the images from the ```house-multimodal``` folder on your desktop, by selecting one by one.
+1. Upload all the images from the ```house-multimodal``` folder on your desktop, by selecting one by one.

-4. Once you have uploaded the files, try these prompts to start interacting with the image:
+1. Once you have uploaded the files, try these prompts to start interacting with the image:

 ```
 Create a tagline and short description for this rental home advertisement.